 Today’s Pick 3 Midday results are in.
 Here are the winning numbers for Tuesday August 10, 2021

-Your Pick 3 Midday results for Tuesday August 10, 2021 are as follows:
+The numbers for the Pick 3 Midday drawing on Tuesday August 10, 2021 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.